Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_savings_goals.md

 Flow:
 1. The user enters the ID of the savings goal to view the status for.
 2. The system queries for the corresponding savings goal and finds it.
-3. The system displays the overall, current and all past stati of the savings goal.
+3. The system displays the overall, current and all past statuses of the savings goal.
 The current status is the status for the current period (according to the periodicity).
-The past stati are the stati for past periods.
+The past statuses are the statuses for past periods.

 Alternative flows:
 3a.
 No savings goal with the given ID exists: The systems informs the user about the non-existense of the savings goal to display the status for.